jooshhart/P1/1Installation/README.md

 - Set up **SSH keys** for GitHub so you can push code without typing your password each time.
 - Restart VS Code after installing new tools to ensure everything loads correctly.
 - Use the terminal in VS Code: `Ctrl + ~` to toggle it quickly.
+### THe python extension is required in order tyo be able to test your code

 ---